impel-intelligence/dippy-studio-bittensor/docs/architecture.md

 ### 1.1 Background

-Dippy Studio's ultimate goal is to provide a decentralized platform that offers the best application level image generation tools, askin to fal.ai
+Dippy Studio's ultimate goal is to provide a decentralized platform that offers the best application level image generation tools, akin to fal.ai

 ### 1.2 Current Objectives

-- Fast LoRA training
 - Fast LoRA inference

 ### 1.3 Scope

 We focus on the following cases initially:
-- LoRA training from single images
-- Inference on provided LoRA models
+- Inference on optimized image models, with deterministic outputs

 ## 2. Service Overview